Introduction

 Developed and implemented tools for puzzle, audio, UI, and camera systems.

-My primary contribution to the project was serving as Lead Programmer.
-I worked directly with the game designer, lead level designer, and lead artist to ensure technical decisions aligned with the overall vision of the game.
-Because our melee combat systems were tightly coupled with engineering constraints, many design decisions were shaped by the capabilities of our tools and team.
-I made it a priority to deeply understand our technical stack so I could advise on feasibility, scope, and long-term maintainability during active design discussions.
+As Lead Programmer, I worked closely with the game designer, lead level designer, and lead artist to ensure technical decisions supported the overall vision of the game.
+Because the melee combat systems were closely tied to engineering constraints, many design discussions required evaluating what was technically feasible.
+My role often involved understanding our tools and systems in depth so I could help guide scope, feasibility, and maintainability during active design planning.

-Operating in a simulated production environment, I was responsible for delivering detailed technical reports to stakeholders.
-Bi-monthly reviews required clear updates on progress, system stability, and upcoming risks.
-My role was to present the current state of the game honestly while addressing concerns with concrete data and actionable plans.
+In our simulated production environment, I delivered technical progress reports to stakeholders during bi monthly reviews.
+These updates covered development progress, system stability, and upcoming risks.
+My goal was to communicate the current state of the game clearly and honestly while outlining concrete plans to address potential concerns.

-These reports included milestone tracking, technical artifacts, and structured risk assessments.
-I evaluated system maturity, identified potential bottlenecks, and communicated mitigation strategies before issues impacted delivery.
+Reports included milestone tracking, technical artifacts, and structured risk assessments.
+I evaluated system maturity, identified potential bottlenecks, and communicated mitigation strategies before issues could affect delivery.

-Stakeholder feedback did not stop at discussion.
-I translated suggestions into actionable tasks by evaluating technical feasibility, team bandwidth, and long-term cost versus benefit.
-This required balancing scope, skill distribution, and production timelines to ensure that requested changes strengthened the project without destabilizing it.
+Stakeholder feedback was translated into actionable tasks by evaluating technical feasibility, team bandwidth, and production timelines.
+This helped ensure requested changes improved the project without destabilizing ongoing development.

 Melee Combat

 Melee combat was the largest technical risk on the project.
-Delivering responsive, believable combat required tight coordination between animation, gameplay code, VFX, and AI, all within limited production time.
-Compounding this, the team was learning new tools and working in an area that was new for several developers, which introduced uncertainty early in development.
+Creating responsive and believable combat required coordination between animation, gameplay code, VFX, and AI, all within limited production time.
+The team was also learning new tools and working in an unfamiliar technical space, which introduced additional uncertainty early in development.

-Because combat influenced core design decisions, we had to move forward with overall game direction while still discovering technical constraints.
-My role was to maintain close communication with the animation and combat teams to continuously evaluate feasibility.
-I helped assess what we could realistically achieve within schedule and where we needed to simplify or provide fallback solutions.
+Because combat influenced core design decisions, development had to continue while technical constraints were still being discovered.
+I maintained close communication with the animation and combat teams to evaluate feasibility, helping determine what could realistically be achieved within schedule and where systems needed simplification or fallback solutions.

-A major focus was architecting combat systems to support iteration.
-We designed them to degrade gracefully if certain animation features, transitions, or tool workflows proved too costly.
-This allowed us to preserve responsiveness and player feedback without depending on high-risk features.
+A key focus was designing combat systems to support iteration.
+We structured them to degrade gracefully if certain animation features or workflows proved too costly.
+This ensured the game could still deliver strong player feedback through coordinated hit reactions, VFX, and hit stop timing without relying on high risk features.

-As technical lead, much of my work focused on building systems and tools that supported both programmers and designers.
-I translated experiential goals into stable, data-driven implementations and exposed tuning controls that allowed designers to iterate safely without constant engineering support.
+While much of my time as Lead Programmer was spent coordinating teams and managing technical direction, the time I had available for direct implementation focused on building systems and tools that supported both programmers and designers.
+In this work, I translated gameplay goals into stable, data driven systems and exposed tuning controls that allowed designers to iterate safely without requiring constant engineering support.

 Camera